vitale232/WMXDataReviewerTools/README.md

 | full_db_flag |  |

 *The parameters of the form [JOB:FOOBAR] refer to [Workflow Manager Tokens](https://desktop.arcgis.com/en/arcmap/10.5/extensions/workflow-manager/tokens.htm)*

+Once the `Launch` or `Execute GP Tool` steps have been established, they can be dropped into a Workflow using Workflow Manager Administrator.
+The Workflow can then be assigned to a Job Type, which will allow users to create reproducible workflows on their own.

 ## Development Notes
 + With much of the code living in a Python package called validation_helpers, it's hard to get ArcGIS to consistently update the tool.
 Just open a blank map document with the Data Reviewer extension activated whenever you'd like to test code changes.